aschampion/heraclitus/notes.md

 Eventually, production policies should be associated with each dependency->producer relation.
 For example, changes in constraint dependencies for a multicut solver producer might have Extant policy, but changes in a configuration dependency for the same producer might have a more conservative policy.

 Eventually, production policies *may* need to take the representation-production capabilities of the producer (e.g., Deltas vs. States for deps and products) into account.
 Unclear, as this might be handled purely by the producer.
-  - [ ] Should "representation" of a producer match representation of its products?
-If so, should all products have the same presentation kind?
+  - [.]
+Should "representation" of a producer match representation of its products?
+If so, should all products have the same representation kind?
+    - Should be up to the producer to decide.

 Change notification/propagation:
   - When a version is committed: